 Regulations Regarding Students Associated with the Department

 All majors in Criminal Justice are assigned advisors according to the first initial of the student's surname.
-Lists of advisors names are posted on office doors in the Department of Criminal Justice.
+Lists of advisors' names are posted on office doors in the Department of Criminal Justice.
 If the designated advisor is not available, the student is encouraged to seek the assistance of the Department Chair or of other available Criminal Justice Department faculty members.
 However, students are required to meet with assigned Advisors at least once each semester.
 Criminal Justice majors, minors and non-majors should seek advisement before registering for Criminal Justice courses.
-The advisement form is a road map which will guide the student to essential courses and the sequence in which they should be taken.
-All students are expected to familiarize themselves with, and to follow all college regulations.
+The advisement form is a road map that will guide the student to essential courses and the sequence in which they should be taken.
+All students are expected to familiarize themselves with and to follow all college regulations.

 Criminal Justice majors and minors are required to earn a grade of C or higher in each required and in each elective Criminal Justice course.

 A highly qualified student-focused faculty comprise the criminal justice program.
 Moreover, faculty members hold advanced degrees from leading universities throughout the United States and have considerable practical, teaching, research, and service expertise.
 The students’ interests and needs are the faculty’s most important concerns.
 Faculty are actively involved with students through collegiate and community activities.

 - The study of Criminal Justice and Law Enforcement is designed to provide students with the necessary knowledge to enable entry into a variety of positions requiring insight into law enforcement, courts, and corrections, as well as the pursuit of advanced degrees in discipline and closely related areas.

 - Career opportunities exist in many areas of the Criminal Justice System.
 Among the most popular are local, state and federal law enforcement; juvenile and adult corrections, both institutional and community based; pre-trial release; business and industrial security; and court, police and correctional management and administration.